mohamedsamy95/Data-Science-Python/README.md

 A detailed report with charts is attached.

-This projected was implemented by:
+This project was implemented by:

 Mohamed Elsisi (mohamedsamy95)